0xprinc/checks-while-hacks/README.md

 4. Use symbolic execution where possible.
 5. Run Slither/Solhint and review all findings.
 6. The coverage for the tests should be 100%
+7. Using `timelock` and `multisig` using the governance actions on the protocol is a good way so that a user can monitor what the governance is going to change in the protocol and can take actions according to it before the change has been made.

 ## DeFi
 __`defi has many vulnerabilities outside solidity, so familiarize yourself with the crypto space and its trends`